 What is Health Information Management?

-Definition: people in HIM are tasked with collecting, analyzing, storing, protecting and ensuring the quality of patient health information.
+Definition: Health information management is the collection analysis, storage and protection of the quality of patient health information.
 This information can be either paper-based, a combination of paper and digital (hybrid) or as is more often the case, a fully electronic health record (EHR).

 HIM professionals are using advanced technology as they perform most HIM-related functions.
 The HIM professional must have a wide range of knowledge, including HIPAA laws that protect patient privacy, data analysis and how to harness computer systems that collect data.

 The role of a Health Information Management (HIM) professional is more important than you may initially think.
 They are essential to making sure your healthcare experience – from your doctor’s appointment or hospital visit through your insurance claim – goes smoothly.

 If working in the healthcare field is appealing to you, but you do not necessarily want to provide hands-on patient care, check out HIM.
 While HIM professionals might interact with physicians, patients and insurance companies, their focus will be on ensuring that health information collected in the course of patient care is appropriately maintained according to set standards, legal requirements and policies and procedures of the healthcare organization.

 A career in health information management - what it takes to excel

 There are several important skills needed for a career in health information management, including analytical skills, attention to detail, clear communication, problem solving, critical thinking, technological and leadership skills.
 Because of their skillset and increased need in the industry, HIM professionals are a valuable asset to healthcare organizations.